 Bio

-Sabre Esler makes paintings, sculptures, and prints about the dynamics between natural and manmade systems and structures.
+Sabre Esler makes paintings, sculptures, and prints about the mind/body/spirit connection and incorporating ancient geometries and man-made structures.
 Her work uses layers of lyrical brushstrokes and intricate geometries with shifting perspectives.
 She creates and teaches in Atlanta after graduating from Miami University (Oxford OH).
 Esler founded The Pollinator Art Space in 2024.She received an MFA (SCAD, Atlanta).
 Esler exhibited in solo shows at Jules Place (Boston, MA /Greenwhich CT) Allison Sprock Fine Art (Charleston, SC) Lagerquist Gallery (Atlanta, GA) Whitespace Gallery (Atlanta, GA) Lyonsview Gallery (Knoxville, TN) and Kaller Fine Art (Washington DC).
 She exhibited during the Venice Biennale in 2024 at Personal Structures.
 Esler has exhibited at the Alexandria Museum, (Alexandria, LA) The Corcoran Gallery (Washington DC) Georgia Southern University (Statesboro, GA) Georgia State University (Atlanta, GA) Atlanta Contemporary (Atlanta, GA) Greenville Center for Creative Arts (Greenville, SC) Chastain Art Center (Atlanta, GA), and Glynn Visual Arts Center, (St. Simons, GA) and is featured in public collections of Georgia State University, Miami University, Tufts University, The Federal Reserve Bank, City of Atlanta, and corporate collections of Acoustic, Atlantic Capital Bank, Boston Consulting Group, Cognia, Georgia Power, Georgian Bank, Hilton Hotels, Hyatt Hotels, Lure Real Estate Gallery, Dubai, UAE, Oglethorpe Bank, NCR/VOYIX, Ritz Carlton, Science Square, SunTrust Bank/Truist, and Trammel Crow.
 Esler held residencies at Atlanta Contemporary, Hambidge, and Officina Stamperia del Notaio in Sicily.
 The work has been featured in ArtsATL, Atlanta Journal and Constitution, Rough Draft, and WABE, NPR.

 Artist Statement